 - Tribune of the Cathedral.
 General admission: € 10.
 Reduced: € 8

-* They will have reduced entrance: pilgrims, unemployed, over 65 and duly accredited students.
+* They will have reduced admission: pilgrims, unemployed, over 65 and duly accredited students.

-* Schedules of the guided tour of the decks
+* Schedules of the guided tour to the decks

 Morning hours: 10 am to 13 pm.
 The visit is made every hour.

 Afternoon hours: 16 pm to 19 pm *.
 The visit is made every hour.

-* From October 20 to March 31: the visit is canceled at 6 pm and 7 pm
+* From October 20 to March 31: the visit is suppressed from 18 pm and 19 pm

 Prices of the visits